 Place the target sample prepared in step 1.1 on a 3D-SIM microscope.

 Acquire a fluorescence image of the target in blue, green, and red channels by 3D-SIM.
+Reconstruct the super-resolved image.

 NOTE: The type of microscope can be of any type such as 3D-SIM, confocal, STED, etc. Z step size preferably fulfills the Nyquist criterion as described in step 2.1.2.

 Acquire multiple fluorescence images of the reference prepared in step 1.2 at different stage positions similar to the target image (step 2.3.2) by 3D-SIM.
+Reconstruct the super-resolved images.

 NOTE: The total number of pixels in XY must be the same in all reference images.
 The step size in Z must be the same in all reference images.
 The total number of Z sections is preferred to be the same as that in the target image, but this is not an absolute requirement.
 The XY position on the stage for these reference images does not matter because the position or coverslip is already different from the position of the target sample and furthermore the difference in chromatic shift on a single coverslip is less than 15 nm3.
 Imaging conditions including objective lens, observation temperature, immersion oil, pinhole size in confocal microscopy, and tilt angle in highly inclined illumination microscopy16, should all match the reference for the best performance.
 If the microscope equips multiple cameras to acquire multiple channels simultaneously, the reference images should be acquired as often as weekly to correct the instrumental drift.